Coding-Peasant/FTP/README.md

 # Simple FTP

-It includes custom client and server programs.Now only the following commands are supported.
+It includes custom client and server programs.
+Now only the following commands are supported.

 ```
-list            - retrieve list of files in the current remote directory
+list <path>     - retrieve list of files in the specified directory
 get <filename>  - get the specified file
 ```